OCDSpec/OCDSpec2/README.md

 * Add ExpectUInt and ExpectUFloat matchers
     * Maybe rename ExpectInt and ExpectFloat to ExpectSInt and ExpectSFloat
         * Or not, cuz that's way ugly
-* Start versioning SpecKit properly
+* Start versioning OCDSpec2 properly
     * Figure out how to version a library first
-* Tell people about SpecKit
+* Tell people about OCDSpec2
     * Or maybe not?
         * Secret lib!
 Yeah, this sounds exciting!
 Some James Bond stuff goin on here.

-## Working on SpecKit itself
+## Working on OCDSpec2 itself

-* Building the SpecKit scheme will run all the unit and acceptance tests
+* Building the OCDSpec2 scheme will run all the unit and acceptance tests
 * Make sure you test everything you add
 * Make your tests better than my tests